Cost of Living in Switzerland

 Swiss health insurance is also likely take up much of an expat's bank balance.
 Medical cover is compulsory and can be expensive, although the government does grant subsidies in certain situations.
 Premiums are based on geographic area rather than salary, so CEOs and regular workers can end up paying similar amounts depending on their package.
 Premiums can cost anything from about 250 CHF to more than 500 CHF a month.

 Cost of transport in Switzerland

-The cost of owning a car in Switzerland is mushroomed by a number of supplementary fees.
-In addition to the cost of importing, buying or leasing a vehicle, expats will need to pay for monthly insurance, for canton tax, for a parking permit, for a highway sticker and for petrol.
-Costs vary depending on the area in which one lives, but anticipate spending between 150 and 300 CHF per week on a car.
-Needless to say, if it is possible to live without one, do so.
+Owning a car in Switzerland is more expensive thanks to supplementary fees, and many who can go without a car do.
+In addition to the cost of importing, buying or leasing a vehicle, expats will need to pay for monthly insurance, canton tax, a parking permit, highway sticker and petrol.

 Cost of education in Switzerland